Enrichment Rules

 Enrichment Rule Types

-• Critical Resources: Resources in the query results will have the criticality level attribute set to LOW, MEDIUM, HIGH, or CRITICAL.
+• Classify Critical Resources: Resources in the query results will have the criticality level attribute set to LOW, MEDIUM, HIGH, or CRITICAL.

 When extracting metadata from an integration, Veza will check for matching enrichment rules and update entities that meet the conditions specified by the saved query.
 For example, an enrichment rule could label roles that grant access to specific permissions or resources as "privileged," mark identities as non-human based on a naming convention, or set a criticality level for resources based on existing tags or attributes.